 Faculty members, administrators, Cambridge community members, and visiting scholars are eligible for affiliation with the individual Houses and comprise the Senior Common Room.
 Participation in a Senior Common Room affords individuals the opportunity not only to meet people from other departments but also to make contact with undergraduates in the casual atmosphere of the House dining rooms or at the varied House functions.

-The Core Curriculum

-The philosophy of the Core Curriculum rests on the conviction that every Harvard undergraduate should be broadly educated as well as trained in the particular discipline of a chosen concentration (major).
+The Core Curriculum The philosophy of the Core Curriculum rests on the conviction that every Harvard undergraduate should be broadly educated as well as trained in the particular discipline of a chosen concentration (major).
 By Faculty vote, undergraduates must pass one letter-graded course in seven of the eleven areas of the Core Curriculum.
 All students are exempt from four area requirements on the basis of their field of concentration.
-The eleven areas of the Core Curriculum are:

-Foreign Cultures Moral Reasoning Historical Study A Quantitative Reasoning
+The eleven areas of the Core Curriculum are: Foreign Cultures Moral Reasoning Historical Study A Quantitative Reasoning

-Historical Study B Science A

-Literature and Arts A Science B

-Literature and Arts B Social Analysis

-Literature and Arts C

-The specific definitions and guidelines of each area may be found in the Core Program section of Courses of Instruction.
+Historical Study B Science A Literature and Arts A Science B Literature and Arts B Social Analysis Literature and Arts C The specific definitions and guidelines of each area may be found in the Core Program section of Courses of Instruction.
 The Core is administered by a Standing Committee of the Faculty of Arts and Sciences and by subcommittees representing each of the major Core areas.
 The Office of the Core is located at 38 Kirkland Street (617-495-2563).

-^{} Detailed information on the Core Requirement as well as all other requirements for the bachelor's degree can be found in the Handbook for Students.
+\ Detailed information on the Core Requirement as well as all other requirements for the bachelor's degree can be found in the Handbook for Students.

-Academic Calendar

-A copy of the current FAS Academic Calendar is located at www.registrar.fas.harvard.edu.

-Fall Term 2003-2004

-August 1, Friday

-Applications for non-resident status for the fall term or academic year for graduate students are due in department offices.
+Academic Calendar The current Faculty of Arts and Sciences (FAS) Academic Calendar and the FAS Five Year Calendar are located at www.registrar.fas.harvard.edu.
+Fall Term 2004-2005 August 1, Sunday Applications for non-resident status for the fall term or academic year for graduate students are due in department offices.
 Applications for part-time graduate study due in the GSAS Dean's Office, Byerly Hall.

-Registration for all freshmen and new transfer students in Harvard College.

-September 10, Wednesday

-Registration for all graduate students in the Graduate School of Arts and Sciences.
+September 13, Monday Registration for all freshmen and new transfer students in Harvard College.
+September 14, Tuesday, through September 15, Wednesday Derek Bok Center Teaching Orientation for teaching fellows and faculty members.
+September 15, Wednesday Registration for all graduate students in the Graduate School of Arts and Sciences.
 Registration for special students and visiting fellows in the GSAS.

-September 10, Wednesday through September 11, Thursday

-Derek Bok Center Teaching Orientation for teaching fellows and faculty members.

-September 12, Friday

-Registration for all returning and continuing undergraduate students in Harvard College.
+September 17, Friday Registration for all returning and continuing undergraduate students in Harvard College.
 Registration for all visiting undergraduate students in Harvard College.

 Academic Year Begins

+September 20, Monday

 First meeting of fall term classes.

-September 19, Friday

-Undergraduate applications for November 2003 degrees (AB and SB) must be submitted on or before this date.
+September 24, Friday Undergraduate applications for November 2004 degrees (AB and SB) must be submitted on or before this date.

+Academic Calendar

-Study Card Day September 19, Friday
+Study Card Day September 24, Friday

 Completed study cards for upperclassmen will be collected at the Houses and are due before 5 pm.

+September 27, Monday

-Completed study cards for freshmen, new transfer students, and visiting undergraduates are due between 9 am and 5 pm in Strauss Common Room.
+Completed study cards for freshmen are due between 9 am and 5 pm in Straus Common Room.
+Completed study cards for new transfer students and visiting undergraduates are due between 9 am and 5 pm in University Hall, first floor.

 Any study card filed after these dates requires the instructor's signature for every course listed.

+September 27, Monday

 Last day upon which undergraduates may register for the fall term.

 Last day upon which undergraduates may cancel their registration for the fall term without payment of tuition.

-September 24, Wednesday
+September 29, Wednesday

 Preliminary course lists issued.

-October 3, Friday

-Last day upon which graduate students may cancel their registration for the fall term without payment of tuition.

-Approved graduate theses due for November degree candidates.

-October 6, Monday

-Last day upon which undergraduates may complete cross-registration.

-Last day upon which freshmen, new transfer, and visiting students may drop or add any course, without a fee.

-Makeup examinations for 2002-2003 spring term begin.

-October 13, Monday[†]

-University holiday: Columbus Day.

-Last day upon which students from other schools may complete cross-registration in the Faculty of Arts and Sciences.

-Plans of Study due for transfer students entering in September 2003.

-Fifth Monday[†] October 14, Tuesday